pankajkhara/advansys/README.md

-System design that include messages, events, commands, streams, etc. Use case to follow Net 7.0
+System design that include messages, events, commands, streams, etc.
+Dependencies
+Net 7.0
 Entity framework is needed for ORM and database build using vs2022